pa-0/cs.ppt.traytimer/README.md

 The Windows clock looks [like this](http://i.imgur.com/QHTaL.jpg).

 The difference isn't that drastic, but on a 1366x768 screen (such as my laptop's), every little bit helps.

+## License

+ZTrayClock is released into the public domain.

+To the extent possible under law, I have waived all copyright and related or neighboring rights to ZTrayClock.
+This work is published from the United States of America.